OCamlPro/superbol-studio-oss/README.md

 ## Exploring the Control-flow

-Navigating a graphical representation of a COBOL program's control-flow proves invaluable when in comes to decypher its overall logic.
+Navigating a graphical representation of a COBOL program's control-flow proves invaluable when it comes to decipher its overall logic.
 To do this, open the command palette (or type
 <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>), and select `SuperBOL:
 Show control-flow` (you can also right click and select `Show